Find out how you can participate in Nursing Research. Contact:

 The Nursing Research Council (NRC), comprised of one nurse from each unit and other nursing leaders, plays an integral role in creating a culture of inquiry at Billings Clinic.
 The NRC sets evidence-based practice (EBP) and research goals for the organization, promotes scientific integrity of research, and strives to promote EBP and research wherever patient care is delivered.
 The NRC works collaboratively with Montana State University College of Nursing in research endeavors and together, hosts the annual EBP and Research Symposium.

 Nurses at Billings Clinic embrace life-long learning and have numerous opportunities to expand their knowledge in the areas of EBP and research.
 The Nurse Scientist meets with nurses individually and mentors those who are pursuing advanced degrees or who would like to pursue an EBP project or research study.
-Opportunity exists to work collaboratively with a research team within the Center for Translational Research at Billings Clinic, of which the Nurse Scientist is a part.
+Opportunity exists to work with the Billings Clinic Collaborative Science & Innovation research team, of which the Nurse Scientist is a part.